+We will start these after the first of the year.
 As a new crew member, we want to get to know you better.
-What are your interests and talents, and how we can make the best match within the show.
-We will contact you within a few weeks of applying to schedule an interview with members of our crew member management team.
-We hope to complete the next round of interviews before Christmas.
+What are your interests and talents, and how we can make the best match within the show?
+Once we have reviewed your application and you are vetted, we will contact you via email to schedule a telephone interview with members of our crew member management team.
+Interviews continue until we close applications close to the show.

 Is food provided?

-We provide a meal to anyone working a full 6 hour shift.
+We provide a meal to anyone working 6 hours or more per day.
 You will be provided with a food voucher by your supervisor upon the completion of your shift.
 There is a designated meal area for our crew members with tables and seating to allow you to take a break.
 Water and snacks are available to all crew members throughout the day.

 Where do I park?

 There is ample parking around the Convention Center.
 We will provide you with a map of public parking options and any updates relative to parking.
 Please allow extra time to park your vehicle and walk to the Convention Center so that you are on time for your designated shift.
 IF you are scheduled mid-day or later, please allow time for traffic, especially on Saturday.
 The KC Streetcar is free and provides access to parking along the downtown strip as well.